 Confirm that you have followed the installation instructions carefully.
-Check the ac input supply voltage and the battery voltage, and make sure they match the information on the AT10.1 nameplate.
+Check the ac input supply voltage and the battery voltage, and make sure they match the information on the AT10.1 data nameplate.
 Verify that the jumpers on the main transformer (T1) are correct for the ac supply voltage.
-Open the front panel, and check the battery polarity at the dc output terminals TB1(+/-).
+Open the front panel door and carefully check the battery polarity at the dc output terminals TB1(+/-).